-Begin with game drives and guided walks in an exclusive wildlife concession, hosting lion, elephant, buffalo and leopard, amongst other wildlife.
+Begin with game drives in an exclusive wildlife concession, hosting lion, elephant, buffalo and leopard, amongst other wildlife.
 Then travel through Moremi Game Reserve, game viewing en route to Xobega Island Camp, located on a small, private island in the world-famous Okavango Delta.
 Explore the delta on boat cruises, enjoy superb bird watching and immerse yourself in unspoilt nature.

 Then we fly to the renowned Savuti Marsh region of Chobe National Park, one of Africa's top safari destinations.
 Embark on early morning and sunset game drives, going in search of the predators and abundance of other animals Savuti is famous for hosting.